instagibbs/bolts/XX-eltoo-onchain.md

     FIXME need to define exactly how many blocks we should be waiting before freaking out
     - if the latest update transaction is then confirmed within X blocks:
-      - MUST wait `shared_delay` blocks of confirmation for this transaction to publish the pre-signed *settlement transaction*
+      - MUST wait `shared_delay` blocks of confirmation for this transaction to publish the corresponding pre-signed *settlement transaction*
     - otherwise:
       - FIXME MUST do something because we're at risk of the latest confirmed update transaction outputs being spent by a stale settlement transaction